GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] anonymous structs
 - [ ] an enum, typedef, or function in an anonymous union

-  The parser allows this, but symbol lookup functions do not include them when searching.
+  The parser allows this, but symbol lookup functions will not find them when searching.
 - [ ] including a class/struct/union/enum instance immediately before the
   semicolon at the end of its definition